"If you think it's expensive to hire a professional to do the job, wait until you hire an amateur." Red Adair

 Radiation that enters an instrument from sources other than the intended target.
 Background radiation can enter due to reflections from the target or scattering within the instrument.

-An ideal thermal radiator that absorbs all of the radiation
+An ideal thermal radiator that absorbs all of the radiation incident thereon, and the radiant emission from which is quantified by Planckís Radiation Law.

 A procedure that is performed to determine and set the parameters affecting an instrument's performance in order to ensure its designed function within prescribed limits.